otomn/st/README.md

 Use `st -h` to see the full documentation for more functionalities, more examples included.

+Note: please do not use `temp` as the bucket name as some scripts below also use this bucket as temp storage

 ## stls

 Because `ls | st --` is so frequently used, I decided to write a wrapper for it.

-If additional arguments are provided: if the argument starts with "-" then it will be used as an argument for ls, otherwise it will be used as a filtering regex (case ignored).
+If additional arguments are provided: if the argument starts with `-` then it will be used as an argument for `ls`, otherwise it will be used as a filtering regex (case ignored).

-e.g. `stls -aS '\.c'` is the same as `ls -aS | grep '\.c' | st --`
+e.g. `stls -aS '\.c'` is the same as `ls -aS | grep -i '\.c' | st --`

 ## stfind